noctux/igor/README.md

     at `./repo1` and `./repo2` _relative to the configuration file_ and installs three
     packages from those repositories.
     Repositories are named (`repository1` and `repository2`).
-    The list of packages to be installed in specified in the `packages` list.
+    The list of packages to be installed is specified in the `packages` list.
 By default, igor tries to resolve packagenames in all configured repositories.
     However, in case the package name is ambiguous, an error will be reported and the execution is terminated.
 In that case, the packagename can be explicitly